<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387545855575434&amp;ev=PageView&amp;noscript=1">

 “It’s been an extraordinary journey over the last five years, seeing our flagship system, MAX, gradually deployed worldwide.

 “What I love the most is the passion within the industry to keep finding ways to protect birds.
-That’s why we’re seeing MAX applied in more diverse projects such as construction, and infrastructure.
+That’s why we’re seeing MAX bird detection radar applied in more diverse projects such as construction, and infrastructure.

 “Protecting the balance between human society and the natural world is an evolving challenge.
 However, the pace of innovation is accelerating in every corner of the planet, with radar applications surging in varied and important environmental assessments.”